Bojan987/dota/README.md

  3. Player Page
     - Player info / Statistics of selected player shown in charts
-    - List of 5 players, the selected player played with the most
+    - List of 5 players the selected player played with, the most

 ### Technologies